4: Assessments and Examinations

 I submitted the wrong file to the e-submission website, but didn't notice at the time/I submitted the file for the wrong assessment/to the wrong department's system"

+The Department cannot grant an extension to a test or reschedule the date of any test.
 If you are unable to take a mid-term test or your illness is of such long duration that it prevents you from submitting a piece of work within an appropriate extension, you can apply for an exemption, so that the work is condoned.
 The weighting of the assessment is normally passed onto your final examination for that module.
 In the case of WBS modules, if an assessment is missed or not submitted and you request an exemption based on mitigating circumstances, this will not be considered until the Exam Board.
 You will be given a mark of zero and this will only be condoned when the Exam Board meets.

 These reasons for absences will not normally be condoned: